whatevery1says/preprocessing/README_for_preprocess_script.md

 - Some fine tuning may be needed for the language model.
 - Try switching to the larger spaCy language models.
 - WE1S windowed ngrams need to be added.
 Right now only normal ngrams work.

+## Notes:

+1. To use the large language model first run you first need to install it on the command line with `python -m spacy download en_core_web_lg`.
+I haven't done this because it would take up a lot of space on my laptop for about a 1% improvement in accuracy.
+But we could do it on the server.
+Once it is installed, you just change the `model` configuration to 'en_core_web_lg' in `processing.py`.